Management contract: Overview

 Hotel management contract is a written agreement between the owner and the operator of the hotel.
 The base of this relationship is that the operator handles the day-to-day working of the hotel and takes up all the additional responsibilities such as maintenance, front office, housekeeping, handling food and beverages and sale.
 The management contract company has the power to recruit and fire the employees.
 The owner will authorize and pay for the capital project of the hotel but the responsibility of it is assigned to the operator.

 The hotel management contracts can be lengthy and complicated.
 The negotiation of this agreement focusing the power of the owner and the rights of the operator.
 The initial draft is offered by the prospective operator.
 It usually is in favor of the operator so that operator can seek a long-term contract.
 It doesn't want any interference from the owner but at the same time wants continuous supply of investment for the expansion and growth of the project.

 Purpose of this contract

-The main purpose of this agreement is that the investors of some hotels lack the skill and knowledge of operating them.
-They are mere businessman with good financial status.
+The main purpose of this agreement is to help investors of some hotels who lack the skill and knowledge needed to operate them.
+They are mere businessperson with good financial status.
 They lack experience or expertise in such field.
 Therefore, they need the assistance of such management companies who can get the output of their investment.